peteS-UK/naim_streamer/README.md

 If you want to download the integration manually, create a new folder called naim_streamer under your custom_components folder in your config folder.
 If the custom_components folder doesn't exist, create it first.
 Once created, download the files and folders from the [github repo](https://github.com/peteS-UK/naim_streamer/tree/main/custom_components/naim_streamer) into this new naim_streamer folder.

 Once downloaded either via HACS or manually, restart your Home Assistant server.

+## Configuration

+The integration should discover your steamer automatically and list it in the Discovered list in the integration page.
+If it's not discovered automatically, for example if your network has multiple subnets, then you can manually add the integration.
+In either case, you're presented with a configuration page.